getCUJO/QoOID/draft-ietf-ippm-qoo.md

 Modeling full latency distributions may be too complex to allow for easy adoption of the framework.
-Instead, reporting latency at selected percentiles offers a practical compromise between accuracy and deployment considerations.
+Instead, reporting latency at selected percentiles offers a practical compromise between accuracy and deployment considerations, trading off composability, which is only possible with distributions, for an easier deployment.
 A commonly accepted set of percentiles spanning from the 0th to the 100th in a logarithmic-like progression has been suggested by others {{BITAG}} and is recommended here: \[0th, 10th, 25th, 50th, 75th, 90th, 95th, 99th, 99.9th,